myst-lang/myst/SYNTAX.md

 Unlike most other languages with blocks, the two syntaxes for blocks are semantically identically.
 In languages like Ruby and Crystal, blocks specified with `{}` are implicitly _right_ associative, while blocks specified with `do...end` are _left_ associative, which can lead to confusion when parenthesis are omitted, so Myst always enforces _left associativity_ to simplify mental overhead.

 Providing too many or too few arguments to a function will raise a `FunctionMatchFailure`.
 This also applies to block arguments.
 A function that _explicitly_ accepts a block argument will not match if a block is not provided.
-Functions that _implicitly_ accept blocks _will_ match without a block provided, but will fail if the function tries to `yield`.

 ### Overloading